 The real Mosquito was known as the wooden wonder and at its introduction was the fastest fighter then available.
-Metals where in short supply during the World War 2 and the skills to work them but there was an abundance of woodworkers and cabinet makers so the Mosquito was made mostly of wood.
+Metals were in short supply during the World War 2 and the skills to work them but there was an abundance of woodworkers and cabinet makers so the Mosquito was made mostly of wood.
 It was a lamination of Balsa and ply which really makes it a good choice to model.
 The Mosquito was an instant success and used in many roles.
 Photo Reconnaissance (PR) version was able to fly longer flights with a navigator to aid the pilot.
 PR version as all PR aircraft was unarmed to reduce weight so higher altitudes and speeds could be obtained.

 I really like Tony’s kits because nearly all have been an RCM&E commissioned design so you have a good write-up and the build instructions.
-I’ve already built Tony’s BAE Hawk and after 9 years it still flying as good as the first day.
+I’d already built Tony’s BAE Hawk and after 9 years it was still flying as good as the first day.
 Some video of her on this website.
 Sold her as I now fly electric-only.

-I got the CNC wood pack and decided to go electric eventually, was considering the IC version but I thought the risk of one engine cutting out and trashing the model pushed me electric.
-I purchased the motor’s, ESC and props from 4-max http://www.4-max.co.uk/tn-multies.htm.
-4-Max have recommended setups for all Tony’s designs.
+I purchased the CNC wood pack and decided to go electric eventually, was considering the IC version but I thought the risk of one engine cutting out and crashing the model pushed me electric.
+The motor’s, ESC and props from 4-max http://www.4-max.co.uk/tn-multies.htm.
+4-Max have recommended setups for all of Tony’s designs.
 Update – motors now recommended have been changed from in-runners to out runners.
 I’ve had issues with the original setup that’s ended in some damage see below.

 Here are the fuselage build pictures.

 There’s nothing to difficult just make sure when you pull the tail together it’s on the centre line of the fuselage.
 I used my laser to make sure.

 Build pictures of Nacelles